nacekoprivec/anomaly-detection/README.md

    * timestamp: Contains a timestamp of the data in datastream in datetime format.
    * test_value: Contains an array (a feature vector) of values.

 2. **File consumer:** Data is read from a csv or JSON file.
 The csv can have a "timestamp" column.
 All other columns are considered values for detecting anomalies.
 The JSON file must be of shape `{"data": [{"timestamp": ..., test_value": [value1, value2, ...]}, ...]}`.
 All timestamp values must be strings in datetime format.
+File consumer also requires a list of anomaly detection algorithms, however only the first algorithm from a list is used for anomaly detection (similar thing aplies for configuration).
 The configuration file must specify the following parameters:
    * file_name: The name of the file with the data, located in data/consumer/ directory. (example: "sin.csv")

 3. **File kafka consumer:** Used when first part of the datastream is written in a file and then continues as kafka stream.
 Also it can be used for model-less aproaches as a way of "learnig" from train data, so that the anomaly detection would work better on the actual kafka input stream. <br>
 The csv input file can have a "timestamp" column.
 All other columns are considered values for detecting anomalies.
 The JSON input file must be of shape `{"data": [{"timestamp": ..., test_value": [value1, value2, ...]}, ...]}`.
 All timestamp values must be strings in datetime format.
+File kafka consumer also requires a list of anomaly detection algorithms, however only the first algorithm from a list is used for anomaly detection (similar thing aplies for configuration).
 The configuration file must specify the following parameters:
    * file_name: The name of the file with the data, located in data/consumer/ directory. (example: "sin.csv")\
 The following parameters are similar to ones in Kafka consumer:
    * bootstrap_servers: Kafka server. (example: ["localhost:9092"])